maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 Another operational node to be taken into account is the MSR Instance Provider.
 More specifically, multiple MSR Instances Providers can exist, each operating an MSR instance independently of each other.
-This kind of decentralized scenarios, demonstrate the need for a certain level of coordination, especially in terms of service discoverability.
+This kind of decentralized scenarios, demonstrates the need for a certain level of coordination, especially in terms of service discoverability.
 This can be provided by a centralized or distributed ledger service, through which all interested MSRs can exchange information on their current registrations.
 The specification of this ledger